 Wright said the tower would include 528 stories, with 18 million square feet of usable space.

 The Illinois would be a city-within-a-city, with residential and commercial, office space.
-Medical facilities were also included.
+Wright also added multiple medical facilities.
 To access all areas of the building, Wright said that 76 atomic-powered elevators, each with five-level cabs servicing five floors would be utilized.
 At the top of the tower would be a television antenna.
-There would also be room for over 15,000 cars.
+Also, there would be room for over 15,000 cars.

 “Long ago I observed trees after the passing of a cyclone.
 Those with deep tap roots were the ones that survived.”
 Wright stated.